Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 left hand will collide with your right hip as she steps backwards and your hip will push her arm clockwise.

+#### Contemporary Hustle whip

+A pattern that _Zach_ taught me.

+The contemporary Hustle whip is different from the regular Hustle whip because you do not "open the newspaper" on the 1-and-2 or 5-and-6.
+If the follower is not ready, opening the newspaper can hurt the follower (that is what Amber told me).
+The contemporary Hustle whip is also different because it does not require a parallel handhold at the start.

+It starts from an [open] position and all the footwork is the same as in a regular whip, but the handwork is different.
+Handwork 1 and 2 is the same as a whip for the left hand because it is [J-hook], but the right hand is offered at waist level with the palm up on 1.
+On 2, your body and your right hand should be pointing at 3 o'clock.
+By 2, you should have the follower's left hand on your right hand.
+On 5 move your right hand in front of your right hip.
+On 6 move your left hand so it is parallel with the right hand.
+Anchor on the 7&8.
+You should end in a [parallel] position.

 #### Decapitate whip

 A variation of a reverse whip.
 It requires a [handshake] hold.
 Do a [J-hook],